Cornelia Parker: Career

-On 1 May 2017 Parker was chosen as the official election artist for the 2017 United Kingdom general election; she was the first woman to take on that role.
+On 1 May 2017, Parker was chosen as the official Election Artist for the 2017 United Kingdom general election; she was the first woman to take on that role.
+In this role she observed the election campaign leading up to the vote on 8 June, and was required to produce a piece of art in response.
+Parker created two films and a series of 14 photographic works as a result of this commission, which were previewed on BBC Newsnight on 2 February 2018 and made available online via the UK Parliament website prior to an exhibition in Westminster Hall.

 In 2017, Parker made a series of blackboard drawings with the collaboration of 5- to 10-year-old schoolchildren from Torriano Primary School.
 The children were asked by the artist to copy out news headlines collected from various UK and US newspapers.
 "At that age, children have a barely formed view of the news and world affairs—they don't yet have a vote, but the political turmoil unfolding in their young lives will have a profound effect on their futures."

-In November 2019 Parker opened her first major retrospective exhibition in Australia at the Museum of Contemporary Art, Sydney for the Tenth Sydney International Art Series.
+In 2019, Parker had a survey exhibition at Museum of Contemporary Art, Sydney for the Tenth Sydney International Art Series.

-In May 2022 Parker exhibited 100 artworks at Tate Britain in her largest solo exhibition to date.
+In May 2022, Parker exhibited 100 artworks at Tate Britain in her largest solo exhibition to date.
 She showed several of her films, Chomskian Abstract 2007, Made in Bethlehem 2012, War Machine 2015, American Gothic 2016, Left, Right & Centre 2017, Election Abstract 2018, Thatcher’s Finger 2018 and Flag 2022.
 Tabish Khan, reviewing the exhibition for Culture Whisper, said "Conceptual art can often be seen as abstruse but Cornelia Parker is able to make it accessible and playful, yet she also adds a level of intelligent rigour to her work that challenges us to think about the wider world we live in.
 It’s precisely what conceptual art should be."

 In May 2023, her photograph "Snap" was used as the cover artwork for the Peter Gabriel song "Four Kinds of Horses".